88% of planners expect their attendees to consider mobile event apps as critical to their event experience.

 However, since this kind of app doesn’t have to be native, it’s development won’t be as expensive as one would think.
 Our choice of technology for this kind of projects is either hybrid cross-platform or react native mobile development (iOS and Android).
 Both work really well for mobile conference solutions and take half the time to build, compared to native.

-If you were to ask us to build you a conference app that contains all of the above features, we’d be able to develop it in 2 to 3 months, which would cost between $8,000 and $13,000.
+If you were to ask us to create event app that contains all of the above features, we’d be able to develop it in 2 to 3 months, which would cost between $8,000 and $13,000.

 This is a high-level estimation and it includes the costs of development, project management, and QA, based on our rate of $30/hr.
 The cost depends on user load, the way particular features can be implemented, and technology choices.